 A whole system approach

 As facilitators, we found ourselves to be less separate from the process than in normal trainings.
 The fundamental uncertainty of our future means few of us can position ourselves as experts.
 The theme touches all of us, inescapably.
 We were inside the process as well as holding space for others.

 Our sense on completing this second pilot is that we cannot develop this work for our communities with any integrity unless we are continually doing the work to deeper levels ourselves.
 We also feel a need to work it through our whole organisational system with that understanding flowing into all our decisions and narratives.

 Climate breakdown is an all-encompassing threat.
-Normal life is already in the past.
+What we in the Global North had the luxury of calling ‘normal life’ is already in the past.
 Nothing any of us do as activists or peacemakers makes any sense now unless it is lived in full conscious relationship with that fact.

 We are grateful to the brave and inspiring participants who started this journey with us, and all those on the wider stage who have been breaking through the systems of denial that have bound us for so long.
 The future may be harsh, but there is energy in our rising to meet it, and there is power in our truth-telling.

 St Ethelburga’s will be hosting more retreats on deep adaptation in the coming months, and launching a new series on deep adaptation and radical resilience in the autumn.